4strium/romain-mza-portfolio-v2/content/posts/record-sound-max9814.md

 # Introduction
 Making sound recordings is undoubtedly an integral part of most electronic projects, which is why today I'm going to show you how to do this task in the simplest and most efficient way.

-I advise you to get an ESP32, a [push button](https://www.amazon.fr/s?k=push+button&__mk_fr_FR=%C3%85M%C3%85%C5%BD%C3%95%C3%91&ref=nb_sb_noss), a [MicroSD Card Module](https://www.amazon.fr/esp32-sd/s?k=esp32+sd) as well as a microSD card with the smallest capacity you have, in fact it will be useful to us only to store the audio file recorded (**⚠️ IMPORTANT NOTE : the card must be formatted in [FAT32 format](https://support.microsoft.com/fr-fr/topic/comment-convertir-un-lecteur-en-fat32-%C3%A0-l-aide-du-convertisseur-de-lecteur-5f751b9d-60a2-01bc-4079-2f536b876cc3)**), and a [MAX9814](https://www.az-delivery.de/fr/products/max9814-mikrofon) amplified electret microphone.
+I advise you to get an ESP32, a [MicroSD Card Module](https://www.amazon.fr/esp32-sd/s?k=esp32+sd) as well as a microSD card with the smallest capacity you have, in fact it will be useful to us only to store the audio file recorded (**⚠️ IMPORTANT NOTE : the card must be formatted in [FAT32 format](https://support.microsoft.com/fr-fr/topic/comment-convertir-un-lecteur-en-fat32-%C3%A0-l-aide-du-convertisseur-de-lecteur-5f751b9d-60a2-01bc-4079-2f536b876cc3)**), and a [MAX9814](https://www.az-delivery.de/fr/products/max9814-mikrofon) amplified electret microphone.

 The ESP32 microcontroller has built-in analog-to-digital converters (ADCs) with a resolution of 12 bits, which allows for 4096 discrete levels of input.
 There are two ADCs on the ESP32, named ADC1 and ADC2.
 Each ADC has multiple channels: